Chart Color Schemes

 Heathcote is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Heathcote's dwelling structure, as per the latest Census, comprised 96.4% houses and 3.6% other dwellings.
-This compares to Non-Metro Vic.'s 95.2% houses and 4.8% other dwellings.
+Heathcote's dwelling structures, as per the latest Census evaluation, consisted of 96.4% houses and 3.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Non-Metro Vic.'s 95.2% houses and 4.8% other dwellings.
 Home ownership in Heathcote stood at 51.7%, with mortgaged dwellings at 35.8% and rented ones at 12.5%.
-The median monthly mortgage repayment was $1,387, below Non-Metro Vic.'s average of $1,600.
-The median weekly rent in Heathcote was $260, compared to Non-Metro Vic.'s $320.
-Nationally, Heathcote's mortgage repayments were lower at $1,387 versus the Australian average of $1,863, and rents were lower at $260 compared to the national figure of $375.
+The median monthly mortgage repayment was $1,387, lower than Non-Metro Vic.'s average of $1,600.
+The median weekly rent figure in Heathcote was $260, compared to Non-Metro Vic.'s $320.
+Nationally, Heathcote's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing